-• It depends upon the terms of your policy, always read the terms of any life insurance policy carefully.
+It depends upon the terms of your policy.
 Under the terms of some policies, when you die, the insurer will pay only the death benefit no matter how much cash value you may have had in the policy the moment before you died.
 But some whole life policies pay both the death benefit and the cash value when you die.
 It is important to remember though that whether your policy pays only a death benefit, or also the cash value, any loans (including interest) taken out against the policy that you have not repaid will be subtracted from the death benefit.
 The result is that your beneficiary could wind up with less than the face amount of the policy.

-Permanent Life Insurance
+FAQs - Permanent Life Insurance